BlackyDrum/ai-tutor/README.md

 - **Name**: The ``identifier`` or ``title`` for the agent.
 Choose a name that clearly represents its role or the type of responses it's configured to provide.
 - **Instructions**: Detailed ``guidelines`` that the agent follows to generate responses.
 This should align with the module's content and objectives.
 - **Module**: The specific ``module`` this agent is associated with.
-- **Active**: A boolean value indicating whether the agent is currently active.
-Any new conversation will utilize this active agent, while pre-existing conversations continue with the agent they were initially assigned.
+- **Active**: A boolean value indicating whether the agent is currently ``active``.
+Any new conversation will utilize this active agent, while ``pre-existing`` conversations continue with the agent they were ``initially`` assigned.
 Remember, within a module, only one agent can be active at any time.

 **Example Instructions**:
 ```